Character Strengths

 Difference Between Character Strengths and Values

 Are character strengths the same as values?
 Not necessarily.
-As Dr. Peterson explains in A Primer in Positive Psychology, “Values are beliefs held by individuals and shared by groups about desirable ends…they guide how we select actions and evaluate others and ourselves; and they are ordered by their relative importance.”
-Individuals can use their character strengths to move towards their specific values.
+Character strengths are positive personality traits that reflect our basic identity — and produce positive outcomes for ourselves and others.
+However, as Dr. Peterson explains in A Primer in Positive Psychology, “Values are beliefs held by individuals and shared by groups about desirable ends…they guide how we select actions and evaluate others and ourselves; and they are ordered by their relative importance.”
+Therefore, individuals use their character strengths to move toward their specific values.

 For example, the core values of the United States Military Academy at West Point are Duty, Honor, Country.
 Cadets will use their individual character strengths — such as perseverance, teamwork, and self-control — to move towards those values.
 As General MacArthur explained to cadets in 1962, “Duty, honor, country: Those three hallowed words reverently dictate what you ought to be, what you can be, what you will be.
 They are your rallying point to build courage when courage seems to fail, to regain faith when there seems to be little cause for faith, to create hope when hope becomes forlorn.”